Rectification in a mixture of active and passive particles subject to a ratchet potential: Results

 \subsection{Mechanism of negative current: `cold' active particles are pushed in the `difficult' direction}

-Negative currents were already observed for 2D Active Brownian Particles (ABP) \cite{mcdermott_collective_2016} and for single-file Brownian particles subject to time-periodic forcing \cite{derenyi_cooperative_1995}, both in a similar potential.
+Negative currents were already observed for 2D ABPs \cite{mcdermott_collective_2016} and for single-file Brownian particles subject to time-periodic forcing \cite{derenyi_cooperative_1995}, both in a similar potential.
 These effects occur primarily at high concentration.
 In our system, the effective volume fraction is $c d=0.2$, so the negative current cannot be attributed to crowding effects.

 Instead, the reversal of the current can be explained by the following argument.
 First, recall from (\ref{equ:T0}) that increasing $\ell_D$ (and hence $D_p$) represents an increase in the temperature of the passive particles.
 This makes them increasingly insensitive to the ratchet potential: without the active particles the passive ones would move right or left with (equal) high probability.
 Meanwhile, because $f$ is also large, each active particle is trapped in a potential well until a `hot' passive particle pushes it across one of the barriers.
 Because the spatial distance $l_l$ from the bottom of a well to the top of the barrier to its left is shorter than the distance $l_r$ to the right one (see Fig.~\ref{fig:sawtooth_potential}), active particles move leftward on average, despite this being the `difficult' direction for the active dynamics.